Tredence Awarded 2026 Google Cloud Global Industry Solutions Partner of the Year Award for Retail

 Trusted for driving the data & AI strategy for 8 of the top 10 retailers, powering $2 trillion in retail revenue

-LAS VEGAS, April 21, 2026 /PRNewswire/ -- Tredence, a global AI and data science solutions company, today announced it has been named the 2026 Google Cloud Services & Industry Solutions Partner of the Year for Retail.
+LAS VEGAS and BENGALURU, India, April 21, 2026 /PRNewswire/ -- Tredence, a global AI and data science solutions company, today announced it has been named the 2026 Google Cloud Services & Industry Solutions Partner of the Year for Retail.
 This award reflects Tredence's demonstrated ability to deliver measurable customer impact at scale.
 Notably, this is Tredence's third such distinction, having previously been recognized in CPG and Gaming, a testament to Tredence's unmatched depth, breadth, and impact across the industries it serves.

 For the world's leading retailers, Tredence has consistently delivered the full AI transformation journey — migrating, modernizing, and deploying scalable AI applications and agents on Google Cloud, powered by Vertex AI and Gemini Enterprise.
 In FY25, Tredence drove transformative impact across 25+ strategic retail accounts spanning four continents, delivering measurable business outcomes and accelerating Google Cloud adoption at unprecedented scale.
 Tredence's impact has been defined by three core motions: